abbas-taher/pagerank-example-spark2.0-deep-dive/README.md

     var ranks = links.mapValues(v => 1.0)    // create the ranks <key,one> RDD from the links <key, Iter> RDD

 The above code creates "ranks0" - a key/value pair RDD by taking the key (URL) from the links RDD and assigning the value = 1.0 to it.
-Ranks0 is the intial ranks RDD and it is populated with the seed number 1.0 (please see diagram below).
-In the 3rd part of the program we shall see how this ranks RDD is recalcualted at each iteration and eventually converges, after 20 iterations, into the PageRank probability scores mentioned previously.
+Ranks0 is the initial ranks RDD and it is populated with the seed number 1.0 (please see diagram below).
+In the 3rd part of the program we shall see how this ranks RDD is recalculated at each iteration and eventually converges, after 20 iterations, into the PageRank probability scores mentioned previously.

 ## Part 3: Looping and Calculating Contributions & Recalcualting Ranks